MomoCon: History

+The MomoCon 2023 has changed their policies to not require masks or vaccine cards, instead suggesting masks indoors and providing masks to those in need.

 Event history

 Peripheral events/MomoCon on Tour

 MomoCon also sponsors local events that bolster awareness of the convention and of Japanese culture.
 Anime O-Tekku began this tradition by bringing many movies and gatherings to Georgia Tech's campus and Atlanta, and MomoCon continues it.